 44. Our opera house is tops: There’s no city in North America with an opera house to compare to the Four Seasons Centre in Toronto.
 Jack Diamond, who built it, was promptly handpicked by Valery Gergiev to build the new Mariinsky II theatre in St. Petersburg, Russia.

-45. The best small-screen sci-fi is secretly Canadian: Continuum, Lost Girl, Haven and Orphan Black have all captured both record ratings and critics’ notoriously fickle hearts.
-All were (or are) filmed here, funded by our networks and starring a host of talented Canadian actors (albeit some of whom are masked in layers of monster makeup).
+45. The best small-screen sci-fi is secretly Canadian: Star Trek: Discovery, Continuum, Lost Girl, Haven and Orphan Black have all captured both record ratings and critics’ notoriously fickle hearts.
+All were (or are) filmed here and starred a host of talented Canadian actors (albeit some of whom are masked in layers of monster makeup).

 46. We help navigate urban spaces: Canadian designer, Paul Arthur, did more than anyone to make it easier to find your way around otherwise confusing urban spaces by essentially inventing the art of “signage” for Expo 67, including designing clear male/female pictographs for bathrooms: